Tennessee State Route 153: Background and construction

+The first section of what is now SR 153 was the northernmost 1/2 mi section that is part of what was originally the main road between Chattanooga and Dayton.
+In 1914, this road became part of the Dixie Highway, an auto trail connecting the Southern United States with the Midwest.
+This road was designated as SR 29 with the establishment of the state highway system in 1923, and US 27 in 1927, one year after the U.S. Numbered Highway System was approved.

-The Chickamauga Dam was constructed by the Tennessee Valley Authority (TVA) from 1936 to 1940 in order to provide electricity, flood control, and improved navigation to the region.
+The Chickamauga Dam was constructed by the Tennessee Valley Authority (TVA) from 1936 to 1940 to provide electricity, flood control, and improved navigation to the region.
+Workers constructed 1.77 mi North Access Road to Hixson Pike on the north shore, and 2.33 mi South Access Road on the south side to SR 58; part of this road later became a frontage road along SR 153.
 While the dam did not initially contain a bridge, it was designed to allow for one to be constructed.
 TVA would initially agree to construct a bridge only if it were tied into a more extensive system of highways.
 While the dam was under construction, the Tennessee Department of Highways (predecessor agency to TDOT) began studying the possibility of constructing a bridge across the dam to connect US 11 and US 27.
 On January 18, 1940, Tennessee Congressman (and later Senator) Estes Kefauver proposed an amendment to a TVA appropriations bill that would have provided funding for a bridge across the dam, but the whole house rejected this.
-From 1947 to 1949, Hamilton County Judge Wilkes T. Thrasher made several trips to Washington DC requesting federal funding and approval of the bridge.
-On July 31, 1947, Kefauver announced that the Public Roads Administration (predecessor to the Federal Highway Administration). had approved the bridge.
+From 1947 to 1949, Hamilton County Judge Wilkes T. Thrasher made several trips to Washington, D.C. requesting federal funding and approval of the bridge.
+On July 31, 1947, Kefauver announced that the Public Roads Administration (predecessor to the Federal Highway Administration) had approved the bridge.
+The federal government agreed to provide funding when Thrasher downgraded his request from four to two lanes on the bridge.
 Construction on the bridge approaches began on November 21, 1949, and work on the concrete bridge piers began one year later.
 Completion of the bridge was initially slated for late 1951, but was repeatedly delayed by steel shortages.
-As a result, construction on the steel piers and beams began in August 1953.
+As a result, construction on the steel piers and beams did not begin until August 1953.
 Steel erection was completed on March 31, 1954, and the bridge was dedicated and opened to traffic on October 15, 1954, in a ceremony officially naming it for Thrasher.
 The bridge was constructed with two traffic lanes and sidewalks, but was designed to be expanded to four lanes.
 It was officially christened the "Wilkes T. Thrasher Bridge" in a ceremony on July 1, 1955.